Smart: Stetson to start at QB; Daniels health still unclear

 NOW OR NEVER?

-''For the seniors, it's definitely now or never because it's our last chance.
-But as far as Cincinnati, I don't believe this is the last time Cincinnati will be on a stage like this,'' Brooks said Wednesday. ''The program is headed in the right way in all directions in my opinion.
-So I really believe Cincinnati is going to become a household name.''
+“For the seniors, it’s definitely now or never because it’s our last chance.
+But as far as Cincinnati, I don’t believe this is the last time Cincinnati will be on a stage like this,” Brooks said.
+“The program is headed in the right way in all directions in my opinion.
+So I really believe Cincinnati is going to become a household name.”

 The fourth-ranked Bearcats (13-0) under coach Luke Fickell are the first non-Power Five team to make the four-team playoff.
-The American Athletic Conference champions play defending national champ and top-ranked Alabama in the CFP semifinal Cotton Bowl on Friday.
+The American Athletic Conference champions play defending national champ and top-ranked Alabama in the CFP semifinal Cotton Bowl.

 Brooks and Cook are among more than 30 seniors for the Bearcats, who will join the Big 12 no later than the 2025 season.